tensorflow/tfx/tfx/examples/custom_components/slack/README.md

 ### Interact with Slack
 After the `Model Validator` phase succeeds, you will get a Slack message sent to your Slack channel asking you to review a model with a URI.
-If you reply 'LGTM', the pipeline will continue to push the model.
-If you answer 'NOT BLESSED', the pipeline will continue without pushing the model.
+If you reply 'LGTM' or 'approve', the pipeline will continue to push the model.
+If you reply 'decline' or 'reject', the pipeline will continue without pushing the model.
+All the key words are case insensitive.
+If your reply fall out of the above key words, you will get a hint.